When is Amazon Prime Day? The date revealed, the deals to shop now

 - In addition to marking your calendar, you can also shop Amazon's leaked deals here

-Head on over to check out these deals and get yours while the getting is good.
-To help you track down the best Prime Day deals, we've rounded up a whole list of sale items that were just marked down.
+So that you can track down the best Prime Day deals ahead of time, we've rounded up a whole list of sale items that are already marked down.
 Keep scrolling to find out what could be yours at a discounted price.

 1. Echo Show ($129.99, originally $229.99; amazon.com)